Baglecake/emile-mini/README.md

 - QSE-Cognitive (Coupled): **28.84%** phasic rupture events
 - **Emergence Factor**: +24% increase in regime complexity from bidirectional coupling

-The coupled system exhibits dynamics highly unlikely in any one component alone, strongly supporting computational approaches to modeling enactive cognition.
+The coupled system exhibits dynamics highly unlikely in any one component alone.
+Considered in totality, these findings offer compelling support for computational models of enactive cognition.

 ### 🛠️ CLI Tools & Validation
 ```bash